 If you can't get certain vegetables here a few substitutions

-- Zucchini - instead of zucchini, you can use yellow, summer squash
+- Zucchini - instead of zucchini, you can use yellow squash

 - Graffiti Eggplant - you can swap for Japanese eggplant